 What Causes Toenail Fungus?

 Fungus grows in places that are warm and damp, which explains why it grows so easily on your feet.
-However, there are certain factors that make your toenail more likely to get infected.
+However, there are certain factors that make your toenail more likely to get infected and thus having to seek toenail fungus treatment.

 Injury or Aging